Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Regarding the customization, the browser has an Easy setup pane that you can use to switch to a light or dark theme.
 You can customize the browser with several available wallpapers, but you can also download more wallpapers or add your own.

-Easy setup pane lets you customize your home page, and you can change the size of the titles, show Speed Dial suggestions or enable news feed at your start page.
+The easy setup pane lets you customize your home page.
+You can do so by changing the size of the titles, showing Speed Dial suggestions, or enabling the news feed at your start page.

 Firefox: Extensive interface customization

-Firefox also has a clean interface, but we have to admit that Opera’s interface looks more streamlined in our opinion.
+Firefox also has a clean interface, but we must admit that Opera’s interface looks more streamlined.
 The home page has a web search bar, a list of your most visited websites as well as browsing highlights.

-The highlights section includes visited pages, bookmarks, recent downloads, and saved pages, so you can easily access them with a single click.
+The highlights section includes visited pages, bookmarks, recent downloads, and saved pages.
+This makes them accessible with a single click.

-The Top Sites section can be customized and you can easily add any website to it, minimize the entire section or hide the section completely if you want.
+You can customize the Top Sites section and add any website to it.
+Of course, you can minimize the entire section or hide the section completely if you want.

-Regarding the highlights, you can choose what type of content will appear there, and you can hide the entire section if you don’t want to use it.
+Regarding the highlights, you can choose what type of content will appear there.
+If you want, you can also hide the entire section.

-You can even manage how many rows will both the Top Sites and Highlights section have, which is welcome.
+You can even manage how many rows both the Top Sites and Highlights sections will have, which is welcome.

 You can remove items from the toolbar, rearrange them or add only the most essential icons.
 You can also make icons smaller and choose between one of four available themes.